Say Hello to the Smart Energy Plan

 How the Smart Energy Plan is Different

-The delivery portion of your bill will now be based on how efficiently you use the grid.
+Part of your delivery charge will be based on the amount of energy you use, and the rest will be based on how efficiently you use the grid.

 The difference between our standard delivery rate and the Smart Energy Plan is like the difference between a car’s speedometer and odometer.
-The speedometer records a car’s speed at a specific moment in time, which is how your delivery will now be measured.
-The odometer records the number of miles a car travels over time, which is how energy usage is measured.
+The speedometer indicates a car’s speed at a specific moment in time, similar to how your delivery will now be measured.
+The odometer indicates the number of miles a car travels over time, similar to how your delivery is measured on the standard rate.

 You’ve Got Two Ways to Save